meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_NO_ANALYTICS`
 **CLI option**: `--no-analytics`

 Deactivates analytics.
-Analytics allow us to know how many users are using MeiliSearch, which versions and which platforms are used.
-This process is entirely anonymous.
+Analytics allow us to know how many users are using MeiliSearch and the following:

+- The application version.
+- The environment: development/production.
+- The number of days since the first start: Segment development/production.
+- The user email: (*Optional*) If the user wants to have alerts.
+- The server provider: (*Optional*).
+- The database size.
+- The last update.
+- The number of updates per index.
+- The number of documents per index.

+**The index names are hashed.**

 **Default value**: `false`